Frankenmuth, Michigan

 Frankenmuth (/ˈfræŋ.kən.muːθ/ FRANK-ən-mooth) is a city in Saginaw County in the U.S. state of Michigan.
 The population was 4,987 at the 2020 census.
 The city is surrounded by Frankenmuth Township.

-The city's name is a combination of two German words: Franken for the region of Franconia in Bavaria from which the original settlers came, and Mut (formerly spelled as Muth (Note: the sound represented by "th" does not exist in standard modern German.
+The city's name is a combination of two German words: Franken for the region of Franconia in Bavaria from which the original settlers came, and Mut (formerly spelled Muth (Note: the sound represented by "th" does not exist in modern standard German.
 Native German words which still had the digraph dropped it after the German Orthographic Conference of 1901)) which means "courage".
 Thus, the name Frankenmuth means "courage of the Franconians".